UBC-MDS/num_theory/README.md

 ## License

 `num_theory` was created by Dhruv Garg, Dominic Lam, Thamer Aldawood, Tingting Chen.
-It is licensed under the terms of the MIT license - see [LICENSE](LICENSE) for details.
+It is licensed under the terms of the MIT license.

 ## Credits